pthu/sahd/docs/words/to_redeem.md

 <div style="padding-left: 22px; text-indent: -22px;">
 <b>A.2 a)</b>
 <span dir="rtl" lang="he">גאל</span>,
- ‘to reclaim as kinsman’ occurs in the Holiness Code (Leviticus 25) and in the narrative in Ruth 2-4.
+ ‘to reclaim as kinsman’ occurs in the Holiness Code (Lev 25) and in the narrative in Ruth 2-4.
 The adjective קרוב in Ruth 2:20, 3:12 places the emphasis on kinship, which is also reflected by the translations of the subst. part. <i>propinquus, proximus</i> (Vg), cf. Num 5:8 and 1 Kgs 16:11 (<span dir="rtl" lang="he">קריב</span> Tg<small><sup>J</sup></small>), where the subst. part. seems to mean little more than ‘relative’.
 It is in Ruth that we find instances of גאל (qal) with an intransitive sense ‘to act as one’s kinsman’ (BDB, 145) in the context of claiming property as inheritance.
 Since גֹּאֵל appears as a title for someone (e.g. Ruth 3:9, 12, etc.) the relational quality seems to assume priority over the verbal aspect of redemption and is thus the foundation for the subsequent action.
 It is the familial relationship that provides the basis for the obligation or right to claim or acquire property or people, either on behalf of one’s kin or by claiming the inheritance for oneself.
 </div>
 <div style="padding-left: 22px; text-indent: 0px;">
 <b>b)</b>